About CalculatorGarage

 CalculatorGarage represents what happens when a lifelong car builder learns to engineer with code.

-This isn’t theoretical content.
-It’s mechanical systems translated into usable math.
+This is not theoretical content.
+Mechanical systems are translated into usable engineering math.

 Engineering & Development